ericardomuten/qcnn-hep/README.md

 You can also open a [new issue](https://github.com/eraraya-ricardo/qcnn-hep/issues/new/choose) or contact me via [email](mailto:eraraya-ricardo@qlab.itb.ac.id) if you want to discuss things first.

 ### Reporting
-If you used the code and found any bugs/errors,<br>
-or<br>
-have any suggestions, critics, requests, etc.,<br>
-please let me know either by opening up a [new issue](https://github.com/eraraya-ricardo/qcnn-hep/issues/new/choose) or by contacting me via [email](mailto:eraraya-ricardo@qlab.itb.ac.id).
+If you used the code and found any bugs/errors, or have any suggestions, critics, requests, etc., please let me know either by opening up a [new issue](https://github.com/eraraya-ricardo/qcnn-hep/issues/new/choose) or by contacting me via [email](mailto:eraraya-ricardo@qlab.itb.ac.id).

 Thank you!